AdiMarianMutu/x-injection-reactjs/README.md

   /* Remaining fancy implementation */
 }

-export const AutocompleteModule = new ComponentProviderModule({
+export const AutocompleteModuleBp = ProviderModule.blueprint({
-  identifier: Symbol('AutocompleteModule'),
+  id: 'ComponentAutocompleteModule',
-  imports: [InputboxModule, DropdownModule],
+  imports: [InputboxModuleBp, DropdownModuleBp],
   provides: [AutocompleteService],
   // If we don't plan to share the internal dependencies of the
   // Autocomplete component, then we can omit the `exports` array declaration.